mikeperry-tor/vanguards/README_SECURITY.md

 Management Server and the backend instances, first run vanguards on your Management Server.

-Then, once per hour, copy the vanguards state file from your OnionBalance Management Server to each of your Backend Instances, via tor+scp or some other secure mechanism.
+Then, once per hour, copy the **vanguards.state** file from your OnionBalance Management Server to each of your Backend Instances, via tor+scp or some other secure mechanism.
 (The UNIX crontab program is a good way to do this copy hourly).